 Line 3 (Blue Line) runs between Dwarka Sector 9 and Noida City Centre.
-It covers 49.93km, serves 44stations and has a rolling stock of 70 trains..
-The first section of the line opened in December 2005 and ran from Barakhamba to Dwarka.
+It covers 49.93km and serves 44 stations, and has a rolling stock of 70 trains.
+The first section of the line was opened in December 2005 and ran from Barakhamba to Dwarka.

 Lines 2 and 3 pass through the city centre and business district at Connaught Place, served by Rajiv Chowk station.